“I received dirty slap”: ‘Braless’ woman from Ngozi Ezeonu’s audition speaks

 A new video has surfaced online revealing the face of one of the girls who Ngozi Ezeonu scolded.

-In the clip, the young woman, visibly in tears, explained that she had gone to eat pepper soup when she noticed an audition happening nearby.
+In the clip, the tearful young woman explained that she had gone to eat pepper soup when she noticed an audition happening nearby.

 According to her, she decided to give it a shot because of her love for Nigeran movies.
 She further claimed that her parents saw the video after it went viral online.

-Following that, her father corrected her with a “dirty slap”.
-The young woman pleaded with Nigerians to stop bashing her.
+Following that, her father corrected her with a 'dirty slap'.
+The young woman further pleaded with Nigerians to stop bashing her.

-Legit.ng also reported that The Nollywood star sparked a debate after she scolded two ladies.
+Legit.ng also reported that the Nollywood star sparked a debate after she scolded two ladies for their dressing.

-The contetious video went viral, triggering an online discussion with several netizens taking sides on the subject, including music journalist Ayomide Tayo.
+The contentious video went viral, triggering an online discussion with several netizens taking sides on the subject, including music journalist Ayomide Tayo.

 Taking to his X page, Tayo addressed the issue by comparing today’s youths with youths from the past who are now people’s parents.